malvezzidatr/malvezzidatr/README.md

 > 🌎 Working at Compass UOL. <br>
 > ⚽ Brazilian. <br>
 > 🎓 Degree in Software Analysis and Development <br>
 > 👨‍🏫 I really, really like to teach other peoples.
-Today I'm using medium for this.
+Today I'm using medium for this. <br>
 > 🏛️ Future Software Architect

 <br>